sameervk/Malaria_Dataset/README.md

 	http://blog.datumbox.com/the-batch-normalization-layer-of-keras-is-broken/

-* This issues is apparently specific to using pretrained models for transfer learning.
+* These issues is apparently specific to using pretrained models for transfer learning.